The nineteen year four month career of D5217/25067 was, apart from one year at Toton, spent allocated to LMR London area depots.

 A late season day excursion on September 24th saw 25067 & 25156 work a roundtrip Leicester - Llandudno Town

-An East Anglia working during October saw 25067 work the 10.15 Birmingham New Street - Norwich as far as March on October 16th, whilst on October 30th 25067 worked the 13.45 Manchester Victoria - Bangor.
+An East Anglia working during October saw 25067 work the 10.15 Birmingham New Street - Norwich as far as March on October 16th.
+25067 was stabled at March on October 17th.
+On October 30th 25067 worked the 13.45 Manchester Victoria - Bangor.

 On December 10th the 13.15 Birmingham New Street - Norwich was worked by 25067, whilst on December 20th 25067 worked the 02.15 Euston - Hemel Hempstead unadvertised service.

 25067 was stabled at March depot on a snowy December 12th.